-Government programme - the Return to Village and Rehabilitation Project, in force since 1999 - provides aid in kind to IDPs who wish to return to their homes, the assistance is insufficient, in addition to other obstacles, to enable returnees to rebuild their houses and restart their lives in their villages.
-Although a compensation law was enacted in 2004 to provide IDPs with compensation for their pecuniary losses, the substance and implementation of the law has suffered major setbacks such as the slow handling of applications, a high rate of rejections (around 30 % nationwide), low amounts of compensation and a high burden of evidentiary proof.217 As stated by the European Commission, only a few internally displaced persons have received compensation, and there were still no visible developments in the resumption of a credible political process to achieve a peaceful and sustainable solution in 2020.218
+One major problem regarding housing is the situation of internally displaced persons (IDPs), most of whom are of Kurdish origin and were displaced in the 1990s and in recent years.
+While a Government programme - the Return to Village and Rehabilitation Project, in force since 1999 - provides aid in kind to IDPs who wish to return to their homes, the assistance is insufficient, in addition to other obstacles, to enable returnees to rebuild their houses and restart their lives in their villages.
+Although a compensation law was enacted in 2004 to provide IDPs with compensation for their pecuniary losses, the substance and implementation of the law has suffered major setbacks such as the slow handling of applications, a high rate of rejections (around 30 % nationwide), low amounts of compensation and a high burden of evidentiary proof.
+As stated by the European Commission, only a few internally displaced persons have received compensation, and there were still no visible developments in the resumption of a credible political process to achieve a peaceful and sustainable solution in 2020.
+There was limited progress on the situation of internally displaced persons, and the COVID-19 pandemic exacerbated their economic exclusion and deteriorating living conditions.

-From the summer of 2015 until 2017, the problem of forced displacement originating from and affecting the Kurdish population in south-eastern Anatolia was exacerbated.
-During this period, over 355 000 Kurdish civilians were displaced.219 According to the UN, 'based on satellite image analysis, UNOSAT attributes such damage to the use of heavy weapons and, possibly, air-dropped munitions.'220 The destruction of private property was 'systematic'.
-221 In March 2016, the Turkish Government adopted a decision to expropriate up to 100 % of the plots of land in the historical Sur district of Diyarbakır province, 'which has been largely populated by citizens of Kurdish origin'.
-222 Residents of the Sur and Diyarbakır municipalities were reportedly never involved in or informed about the plans.
-Legal cases filed against the expropriation of Sur district have been lost in administrative courts.223 On 4 September 2016, the Turkish Government announced a reconstruction and economic development plan for the region, including USD 21 billion to be spent in areas 'destroyed by the PKK since July 2015'.
-224 However, the European Commission reported in 2020 that '[d]espite some reconstruction, only few internally displaced persons have received compensation', 225 which means that in fact, there is no effective remedy provided to those individuals as with displaced persons in the 1990s.
+In March 2016, the Turkish Government adopted a decision to expropriate up to 100 % of the plots of land in the historical Sur district of Diyarbakır province, 'which has been largely populated by citizens of Kurdish origin'.
+Residents of the Sur and Diyarbakır municipalities were reportedly never involved in or informed about the plans.
+Legal cases filed against the expropriation of Sur district have been lost in administrative courts.
+See On 4 September 2016, the Turkish Government announced a reconstruction and economic development plan for the region; however, the European Commission reported in 2020 that '[d]espite some reconstruction, only few internally displaced persons have received compensation', which means that in fact, there is no effective remedy provided to those individuals as with displaced persons in the 1990s.